recast-hep/recast-atlas/README.md

 # reana-client status --workflow "<the created tag>"
 ```

-The `examples/rome` example doesn't have any result files, but if it did you can download the results after the workflow succeeds
+The `examples/rome` example doesn't have any result files, but if it did, you can download the results after the workflow succeeds

 ```
 reana-client download --output-directory output